afalco/grover-rudolph-practical-implementation/README.md

 ## Notes

-The smoke-test script `gr_triangulum_smoke_test.py` already reflects the experimentally verified convention:
+The smoke-test script `gr_triangulum_smoke_test.py` should therefore be interpreted with `SIMULATOR_ORDER = "MSB"` and `HARDWARE_ORDER = "MSB"` as the experimentally validated comparison setting for this workflow.

-- simulator output treated as canonical,
-- hardware output treated as reversed and canonized before comparison.

-The recommended next step is to keep `src/definitive_gr.py` and any NMR-facing scripts aligned with the same backend remapping policy through `gr/backends.py`.
+The recommended next step is to keep `src/definitive_gr.py` and any NMR-facing scripts aligned with the same canonical MSB policy through `gr/backends.py`.